|Quick Facts: Boilermakers|

 Boilermakers assemble, install, maintain, and repair boilers, closed vats, and other large vessels or containers that hold liquids and gases.

-Boilermakers perform physically demanding and dangerous work.
-Many boilermakers must travel to worksites and live away from home for long periods.

-The median annual wage for boilermakers was $64,290 in May 2021.

-Current page

-Boilermakers assemble, install, maintain, and repair boilers, closed vats, and other large vessels or containers that hold liquids and gases.

 Boilermakers perform physically demanding work.
 They may travel to worksites and be away from home for extended periods.

 The median annual wage for boilermakers was $64,290 in May 2021.